 An example of innovation is evidenced in the MRRL response to the following challenge from paramedic educators: “How can distance education students practice lifesaving skills on airways manikins to improve familiarisation and muscle memory?”.
 The MMRL uniquely mobilised experts from ICT, education, design and paramedics to address the challenge providing a freely accessible design plan for augmenting 3d printed tools through a smart phone enabled app.
 Researched and developed at a cost under $5000 (AUD), the innovation contributed to increased overall skill acquisition and a greater educational understanding of how mixed reality can assist with skills training, learner engagement and distance education.

-By providing a community of practice utilising freely available technology and collective knowledge, discipline experts in the MRRL develop their own solutions to problems.
-The sustainable model of the MRRL has enabled the mobilisation of multiple academics across Bond and CQUniversity through teaching and learning innovation to collaborate and partner with other institutions and industries worldwide.
+The sustainable model of the MRRL has enabled the mobilisation of multiple academics across Bond University and CQUniversity through teaching and learning innovation to collaborate and partner with other institutions and industries worldwide.
 All partners within the MRRL engage with the greater community, be that as an Advanced Queensland digital champion; presenting innovative STEM workshops to K-12 school partners; practising as clinical surgeons, paramedics or architects or as innovation ‘evangelists’ presenting to higher education institutions on how mixed reality supports engagement and innovation across the higher education landscape.

 Below is a description of some of the technologies and projects currently undertaken in the mixed reality research lab; for further details on how these technologies are used, click the 'projects' link to read about specific project outcome